 An arrival transfer can be arranged from Almeria or Granada Airports to Mairena (1083m).
 After lunch take the time to stretch your legs and wander around the village.
 The village is a typically Moorish style cluster of flat-roofed houses with oddly shaped chimneys.
 The gleaming whitewash is a particularly attractive feature, although it is a said to be a relatively recent addition to the Alpujarras villages.

-Accommodation: A renovated and modernised village house with a garden and pool.
+Accommodation: A renovated and modernised village house with a garden and small pool.
 Your hosts David & Emma have lived in the village for many years now and apart from enjoying the delicious local food cooked by their chef they will be happy to show you round their own organic finca as well as take you for an impromptu visit to the village olive mill or the beautifully restored local church of Jubar.
 The house is furnished throughout with local antiques.
 Each bedroom has a balcony with a spectacular view and ensuite facilities.
 Dinner is served on the terrace or by an open fireplace.
 If you arrive late on day one and miss lunch, this will be provided before departure on day eight.

 Today’s walk takes you from the village of Mairena along the old Camino Real to the picturesque hamlet of Nechite.
 From here you continue to Valor which is one of the larger villages in the Alpujarras where you may be able to pick up some Valor goats cheese and local figs. From Valor the route takes you down to the natural springs of Cuesta Viñas where you can revitalise yourself with the naturally iron-rich waters.
 From Cuesta Vinas it is uphill to Yegen (1050m).
 Yegen (pronounced 'Yeah-hen'), is perched on a ledge with an immense view.
 On arrival in Yegen you will be picked up and transferred to Valor for your overnight accommodation.